soapdog/firefoxos-quick-guide/firstapp.md

 The source code for Memos is available at [the Memos Github Repo](https://github.com/soapdog/memos-for-firefoxos) (also available as a [.zip](https://github.com/soapdog/memos-for-firefoxos/archive/master.zip) file).
 I recommend you download the files, so it's easier to follow along.
 Another copy of the source code is available on the **code** folder inside the [github repository for this book](https://github.com/soapdog/firefoxos-quick-guide).

 Memos uses [IndexedDB](https://developer.mozilla.org/en-US/docs/IndexedDB/Using_IndexedDB) to store the notes and the [Gaia Building Blocks](http://buildingfirefoxos.com/building-blocks) to build the interface.
-In a future update to this book I will talk more about the Gaia Building Blocks, but in this first version I am just going to use them.
+In a future update to this book I will talk more about the Gaia Building Blocks, but at the moment I am just going to use them.
 You can check the link above to learn more about them and what user interface tools they provide.

 The first step is to create a folder for the application, let's call this folder **memos**.